isav-workshop/isav-workshop.github.io/2024/README.md

 <br>

-Proposed to be held in conjunction with:
+To be held in conjunction with:
 [SC24, The International Conference for High Performance Computing, Networking, Storage, and Analysis](https://sc24.supercomputing.org) <br>

 </p>